nesbox/tic80web/src/data/help.md

 ### eval
 Run provided code within the console, useful for debugging and testing.

-Tips
+Tips:
 - Use trace() to log the results.
-Eg: eval trace(2+2)
+E.g.: eval trace(2+2)
-- The virtual machine should be launched first by running a cart; otherwise it will output an empty string.
+- The virtual machine should be launched first by running a cartridge; otherwise it will output an empty string.
 usage: `eval`

 ### exit